LibertyHomesteads/GroupLandBuyAR/LLC-Articles-AR.md

   2. Gather a group together.
 Research and determine several possible land candidates.
 Make financial pledges and agree upon a general property size / price.
   3. Finalize LLC articles of organization and operating agreement, vote on officer roles.
 Include vision, mission, and goals in the operating agreement.
   4. Raise funds for initial administrative expenses, pass initial administrative budget.
-  5. Consult a business lawyer and a real estate lawyer in Missouri, for a professional assessment of the legal situation of our planned project.
+  5. Consult a business lawyer and a real estate lawyer in Arkansas, for a professional assessment of the legal situation of our planned project.
   6. Pass a community budget, initial and yearly.
   7. Register an LLC.
 Deposit the funds in the LLC's bank account.
 Any members who at this point cannot participate, are replaced, and this clause hereby authorizes a forced buy-out at a token price of $1.
   8. Purchase the decided-upon land.
 Any references to land, access, residency, etc throughout this entire Operating Agreement, refer to this parcel of land that the LLC plans to purchase for the purposes of operation of a private club organization of homesteaders, for their own benefit.
 Funds must be returned to the contributing members if the LLC is unable to complete the sale in the contracted period, with the option of agreeing on another property first, with a maximum period of 15 business days.